CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 >- Healing Salve weight reduced from 0.15kg to 0.1kg.
 >- Dressed Bandage weight reduced from 0.25kg to 0.2kg.
 >- Antibiotics weight reduced from 0.1kg to 0.05kg.

+### ❗ `Change` Changed zombie sounds.
+>- Deepened some of their sounds.
+>- Non aggro'd zombies now only make breathy sounds.
+>- When a zombie gets aggro, it now always plays a scream sound.
+>- When a zombie is chasing it now only plays aggressive sounds.

 ________